nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Medical administrator requests to <u>list patients / nurses (UC01)</u> or <u>find a specific patient / nurse (UC02)</u>.
 2. Medical administrator requests to add a date and time with or without recurring status to a patient.
-3. HealthCare Xpress add the date and time for home-visits to the patient.
+3. Healthcare Xpress add the date and time for home-visits to the patient.

     Use case ends.